dnunoo/NFLBeyond/README.md

 * Scope - This screen will show our implementation of VR and kiosk, that is part of the NFL Beyond experince, our group created.

+- [x] User can access virtual reality feature
+- [x] User can access kiosk content
+- [x] User can share content
+- [x] User can connect headset
+- [x] User can connect from anywhere

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]
 <img src="https://recordit.co/tpnBSMO3s0.gif" width=600>